SelectandStart/ugcms/README.md

 - Easy-to-Use WYSIWYG Editor: Create and edit both static and dynamic web pages to suit your community's needs.
   - Static Pages: Ideal for MOTD (Message of the Day), announcements, or other non-changing content.
   - Dynamic Pages: Perfect for creating custom loading screens (e.g., for Garry’s Mod servers).

+### Secure Remote Console (RCON) Commands
+- With the given permissions, securely send commands to and display output from your gameservers.

 ### Developer-Friendly Features